Skip to main content

 Program FAQs

 Yes!
-We are thrilled to offer full tuition remission as well as a generous stipend for each quarter of the two year program.
-So our program not only allows you to earn an MFA without having to worry about tuition, it also pays you so that you can focus more fully on your artistic growth.
+We are thrilled to offer full tuition remission as well as a generous stipend for each quarter of the two-year program.
+We are able to extend this opportunity to all of our admitted students, including international applicants.
+This means our program not only allows you to earn an MFA without having to worry about tuition, it also pays you so that you can focus more fully on your artistic growth.

 Your storytelling abilities.
 The ability to surprise.
 To engage.
 To enrage.
 To shock.
 We are looking for maturity of topic, understanding of character, playfulness with genre.
 Ambition, scope, passion.
 In short: Potential.
 You may submit a play, screenplay or teleplay.
 No journalism, prose or poetry please.